 Indigo version 0.6.0 was released on the 5th of January 2021, and should be considered to be in an "alpha" state i.e. We believe it's useful, but we expect issues will emerge through use.

 Please note that this documentation site is not yet fully up to date with Scala 3 or Indigo 0.6.0 - we're working on it.
 Please see the example repos for reference, which are up to date.

-Currently Indigo is not cross compiled anywhere that isn't completely necessary.
+Currently Indigo is not cross compiled except between a single version of Scala 2 & 3.
 There is no intention to provide backwards compatibility at the moment, and each new release aims to bring all dependencies up to the latest versions.
-Once Indigo's code base stabilizes a bit, we expect that we will start to offer some degree of cross compiling, but this will probably not happen until after Indigo has moved to Scala 3.
-Whether we will maintain support for Scala 2 and 3 for a while is as yet undecided.
+The intention is to support Scala 2 & 3 until Scala 3's tooling has matured to the same level as Scala 2, at which point support for Scala 2 will be dropped.

 Please note that if you're upgrading your Mill version, we've found some issues occur unless you fully delete the

 Can I use Indigo to build my game?

 Yes!
 At this stage, we think it would be particularly suitable for small titles, prototypes, and game jams!

 We'd love you to try building your game in Indigo and let us know how you get on.
 After several years development, and the building of countless demos and small test games, we have every reason to believe it will work as expected.